John Cho

 John Cho in the Comedy A Very Harold & Kumar 3D Christmas

-From 2005 to 2008, he appeared in episodes of such TV series as House M.D., Grey’s Anatomy, and Ugly Betty; played supporting but bright roles in such pictures as Smiley Face, The Air I Breathe, and In Good Company.
-Doubtless talent of a comedy actor earned John wide popularity, but he managed to prove that he was more than just an actor portraying losers getting in ridiculous situations.
+From 2005 to 2008, he appeared in episodes of such TV series as House M.D., Grey's Anatomy, and Ugly Betty; played supporting but bright roles in such pictures as Smiley Face, The Air I Breathe, and In Good Company.
+His undeniable comedic talent earned John widespread popularity, but he managed to prove he was more than just an actor playing losers in ridiculous situations.

 In 2009, the eleventh film from the series of Star Trek was released.
-John portrayed a pilot, Hikaru Sulu, who had been portrayed by George Takei earlier.
-Many critics highly noted John as Hikaru Sulu.
-They called his acting professional and rememberable.
+John took on the role of pilot Hikaru Sulu, previously played by George Takei.
+Critics praised John's portrayal of Hikaru Sulu, calling his performance professional and memorable.

 Star Trek.
 Trailer

-From 2009 to 2011, John was playing in the drama fantasy project FlashForward, portraying an FBI agent.
-According to the plot, Cho’s character had to be killed at the beginning of the TV series, but the success of Star Trek and the excellent acting of John made scriptwriters rewrite the plot, and Demetri Noh turned from a supporting into a leading character.
-Unfortunately for viewers, the TV series didn’t hold positions, and it was closed after the first season.
+From 2009 to 2011, John starred in the sci-fi drama FlashForward, portraying an FBI agent.
+According to the plot, Cho's character had to be killed at the beginning of the TV series, but the success of Star Trek and the excellent acting of John made scriptwriters rewrite the plot, and Demetri Noh turned from a supporting into a leading character.
+Unfortunately for viewers, the show struggled with ratings and was canceled after one season.

 A Frame from the TV Series FlashForward